On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Introduction

-into a $\ddim \times \natoms$ dictionary matrix $\dico$ with unit norm columns and a $\natoms \times \nsig$ coefficient matrix with sparse columns. \\ So far the research focus in dictionary learning has been on algorithmic development, meaning that by now there are several dictionary learning algorithms, which are efficient in practice and therefore popular in applications, see \cite{olsfield96, kreutz03, ahelbr06, mabapo10, yablda09, krra00, sken10} or \cite{rubrel10} for a more complete survey.
-On the other hand there is only a handful of dictionary learning schemes, for which theoretical results are available, \cite{ahelbr06b, gethci05, grsc10, gewawrXX, bagrje13}.
-While for these schemes there are known conditions under which a dictionary can be recovered from a given signal class, their practical applicability is severely limited by their computational complexity.
-In \cite{ahelbr06b} the authors themselves state that the algorithm is only of theoretical interest and also the $\ell_1$-minimisation principle, suggested in \cite{zipe01, pl07} and studied in \cite{grsc10, gewawrXX,bagrje13}, is not suitable for very high-dimensional data.\\ In this paper we will start bridging the gap between practically efficient and provably efficient dictionary learning schemes, by providing identification results for the minimisation principle underlying K-SVD (K-Singular Value Decomposition), one of the most widely applied dictionary algorithms.\\ K-SVD was introduced by Aharon, Elad and Bruckstein in \cite{ahelbr06} as a generalisation of the K-means clustering process.
+into a $\ddim \times \natoms$ dictionary matrix $\dico$ with unit norm columns and a $\natoms \times \nsig$ coefficient matrix with sparse columns.
+Looking at the matrix decomposition we can immediately see that, on top of being the key to sparse data processing schemes, dictionary learning is actually a powerful data-analysis tool.
+Indeed within the blind source separation community dictionary learning is known as sparse component analysis (the dictionary atoms are the sparse components) and this data-analysis point of view has been a parallel driving force for the development of dictionary learning.\\ So far the research focus in dictionary learning has been on algorithmic development rather than theoretic analysis.
+This means that by now there are several dictionary learning algorithms, which are efficient in practice and therefore popular in applications, see \cite{olsfield96, kreutz03, ahelbr06, mabaposa10, yablda09, krra00, sken10} or \cite{rubrel10} for a more complete survey, but only comparatively little theory.
+Some theoretical insights come from the blind source separation community, \cite{zipe01,gethci05}, and more recently from a set of generalisation bounds for learned dictionaries, \cite{mapo10, vamabr11, megr12, grjebaklse13}, which predict the quality of a learned dictionary for future data, but unfortunately do not directly imply uniqueness of the 'true' dictionary nor guarantee recoverability by an efficient algorithm, However, especially to justify the use of dictionary learning as data analysis tool, we need theoretical identification results quantifying the conditions on the dictionary, the coefficient model generating the sparse signals and the number of training signals under which a scheme will be successful. \\ While it is true that for most schemes we do not yet understand their behaviour, there exists a handful of exceptions to this rule, \cite{ahelbr06b, grsc10, gewawrXX, bagrje13, spwawr12}\footnote{For the sake of completeness we also mention (without discussion) some very recent results, developed while this work has been under review, \cite{argemo13, aganne13, aganjaneta13} .}.
+For these schemes there are known conditions under which a dictionary can be recovered from a given signal class, but unfortunately they all have certain drawbacks limiting their practical applicability.
+In \cite{ahelbr06b} the authors themselves state that the algorithm is only of theoretical interest because of its computational complexity and also for the $\ell_1$-minimisation principle, suggested in \cite{zipe01, pl07} and studied in \cite{grsc10, gewawrXX,bagrje13}, finding a local minimum is computational sufficiently challenging to prohibit the learning of very high-dimensional dictionaries.
+Finally, the ER-SpUD algorithm, \cite{spwawr12}, has the disadvantage that it can only learn a basis, but not an overcomplete dictionary. \\ In this paper we will start bridging the gap between practically efficient and provably efficient dictionary learning schemes, by providing identification results for the minimisation principle underlying K-SVD (K-Singular Value Decomposition), one of the most widely applied dictionary algorithms.\\ K-SVD was introduced by Aharon, Elad and Bruckstein in \cite{ahelbr06} as a generalisation of the K-means clustering process.
 The starting point for the algorithm is the following minimisation criterion.
 Given some signals $Y=(y_1,\ldots ,y_\nsig)$, $y_n \in \R^d$, find